ztyyLV/barcode-reader-docs-mobile/programming/android/samples/performance.md

 **Barcode Formats**

 Parameter `BarcodeFormatIds` and `BarcodeFormatIds_2` are int values that controls the recognizable barcode formats.
-The less formats you set, the higher speed your app will be.
+The fewer formats you set, the higher speed your app will be.

 **Scale Down Threshold**